 AVAILABILITY MEDICAL PERSONNEL NUMBERS OF MEMBERS IN EACH TEAM S QUALIFICATIONS Cross-Country test: at least 1_team Advanced Medical Response Team At least: 2 At least: 1 member with the minimum necessary skills to: i. perform advanced airway management, preferably with rapid sequence anaesthesia, intubation and rescue airway techniques; ii. decompress a tension pneumothorax; ii. insert intravenous and intraosseous lines to administer fluids and analgesia; and, iv. apply pelvic binders, cervical collars and place suitable splints for fractures; v) perform procedural sedation to allow rapid and humane limb reduction, splintage, extraction and transport.
 Dressage, Jumping and Cross Country tests: At least 1 team Standard Medical Response Teams Minimum: 1 Ideally: 2 Training in immediate care and appropriate equipment for airway support, wound, bleeding and fracture management.
 Mandatory for the Cross Country test, optional for the Dressage and Jumping tests minutes).
-Jumping & Dres As above, or, at t a plan must be i medically transport availab possible on site the - injured or ment ere stationing n event is not e law, a plan place for appropriate le as soon as (target: 15 cimum 30 ssage Tests: he minimum, nto place for appropriate le as soon as adequately trained to use all such equipment.
+Jumping & Dres As above, or, at t a plan must be i medically transport availab possible on site the - injured or ment ere stationing n event is not e law, a plan place for appropriate le as soon as (target: 15 cimum 30 ssage Tests: he minimum, nto place for appropriate le as soon as For events, ambulances should contain equipment for advanced airway support including oxygen, treatment of pneumothorax, intravenous access and fluids, management of cervical spine and other back injuries, long bone fractures.
+The ambulance personnel must be adequately trained to use all such equipment.